webxos/macroslow/README.md

 ## The MACROSLOW libraries include and integrate:

-PyTorch cores for machine learning

-SQLAlchemy databases for robust data management

-Advanced .yaml and .md files for configuration and documentation

-Multi-stage Dockerfile deployments for scalable setups

-$custom web3 .md wallets and tokenization for flexible, secure transactions
+PyTorch for machine learning and SQLAlchemy databases for robust data management.
+Sync them together with Advanced .yaml and .md files for configuration and documentation.
+Enabling for Multi-stage Dockerfile deployments for scalable setups and $custom web3 .md wallets and tokenization for flexible, secure transactions.

 *MACROSLOW provides a collection of tools and agents for developers to fork and build upon as boilerplates and OEM templates*